7. Assets

 {

-"SourceString": "SELECT * FROM COMPANIES",
+"SourceString": "SELECT * FROM COMPANIES"

 }

-is dependant on the type of dataSource being evaluated.
+Where the form of the "SourceString" is dependant on the type of dataSource being evaluated.

 DataSource evaluations also have optional parameters, the optional parameters with their default values are listed below: